fluxninja/aperture/docs/content/get-started/playground/playground.md

 - The _Flux Meter_ is configured on `service3`.
 The _Flux Meter_ helps monitor
   service-level health signals such as latency, which are used in the Basic Service Protection policy.
 - Load scheduler and Rate Limiter are configured on `service1`.
-That's, when the `service3` is overloaded, load scheduling happens on `service1`.
+So, when the `service3` is overloaded, load scheduling happens on `service1`.

 Once all the resources are in the running state, simulated traffic will start